PeterKwok1/CSE-312/README.md

             - never store as plain text
                 - salt
                 - cryptographic hash
-        - tokens
+        - token
             - long, complex
             - store hash
             - invalidate at some time server side.
                 - my thinking is to store it with a date and check that date upon validating auth. the theory is that all interactions that require auth will validate auth, including for example a home page, so there will be no leaks.
+        - XSRF token
+            - not as sensitive as auth token but should store hash too.

 ## Tickets
-- Learning Objective 2
+- Learning Objective 3
+    - xsrf token
+        - add to / route
-    - auth expiration
+            - / must validate auth before generating xrsf token.
-        - invalidate on expriation
-    - post with invalid auth
+        - generate xsrf
+        - validate xsrf
+        - add to template
+        - add to sendChat()